 7. Radical Relationalism: Restorative Justice With the Earth

-8. Do We Dare Love the Shooter?
-Firearm Harm Reduction
+8. Do We Love the Shooters?
+9 Principles of Firearm Harm Reduction

 9.Contribution of Peace Committees to Reduction of Election-related Violence in Burundi